lonelyplanet/objective-c-style-guide/README.md

 };
 ```

+**TODO: Insert link here that explains this further.**

-## Private Properties
+## Private Properties & Methods

 Private properties should be declared in class extensions (anonymous categories) in the implementation file of a class.
-Named categories (such as `NYTPrivate` or `private`) should never be used unless extending another class.
+Named categories (such as `LPMPrivate` or `private`) should never be used unless extending another class.

 **For example:**